Clever-ISA/Clever-ISA/specs/Vector.md

 ### Vector Register Operands

 A new class of operand, modifying the Register operand structure is defined for use in vectorized instructions.
-The structure of vector register operands is the following `[001 y ssss x 01 rrrrr]`
+The structure of vector register operands is the following `[001 y ssss rrrrrrrr]`

 Where: `y` and `x` are reserved for future use, `ssss` is the extended size control value=`log2(size)`, and `1rrrrr` is the vector register number discarding the least significant bit.
-Vector Register Operands address pairs of vector registers, according to `rrrrr`: For example, rrrrr=00000 accesses `v0` and `v0h`.
-Non vector registers may not be address using this operand type, and
+Vector Register Operands address pairs of vector registers, according to `rrrrrrrr`: For example, rrrrrrrr=00000 accesses `v0l` and `v0h`.
+Non vector registers may not be address using this operand type, and the least significant bit shall be set to `0`

 `ssss` may be at most `4`, though future extensions may permit values greater than 4.